-Participants emphasized that successful reuse operations often include a phased rollout to allow venue staff to adjust to new products and collection procedures.
-This is not always the case, as some venues have deployed full reuse operations without pilots and been successful.
+Venue operators and reuse operators emphasized that successful reuse operations often include a phased rollout to allow venue staff to adjust to new products and collection procedures.
+This is not always the case, as some venues have deployed full reuse operations without pilots and been successful (Appendix B).
 Clear communication with customers is also essential to improve return rates and ensure a smooth user experience.
 When questions were raised about customer hesitation due to hygiene, both reuse companies and venue operators already using reuse systems reported no pushback.
 In fact, customer feedback was largely positive, with guests appreciating the environmental benefits and overall experience.